From UI toolkit to Design System

 Aligning with engineers💬

-To keep adoption high in the design front, we built several responsive templates for the most common pages, to be used as starting points for new projects.
+Finally, to increase delivery speed and keep adoption high on the design side, we built several responsive templates for the most common pages, to be used as starting points for new projects.
 This way, we could focus on more complex patterns and research instead of spending time on replicating already existing UIs.